-1. Specify that water closets are to be wall hung with plumbing chase of 1.5' min. clear width or other equivalent access.
 2. Water closets shall have flush valve, vacuum breaker, top spud, elongated, vitreous china bowl, and white seat open front type.
-Water closets and seats used in apartment style residential units may differ from this.
-3. Specify that urinals are to be wall hung with flush valve, vacuum breaker, and top spud.
-Fixture must be vitreous china.
-Mounting heights must comply with the most recent edition of ICC A117.1 4.
-No waterless fixtures are allowed.
-5. Specify that water closets, urinals, and bidets are to be wall hung with flush valve exposed on room side.
-6. All fixtures shall be [WaterSense](#) complaint.
+Seat heights and mounting locations on all water closets must comply with the most recent edition of ICC A117.1. - Water closets and seats used in apartment style residential units may use a tank type residential design with a closed front seat.
+3. Urinals shall have flush valve, vacuum breaker, top spud, and be made of vitreous china.
+All mounting locations of urinals must comply with the most recent edition of ICC A117.1.
+4. Waterless fixtures are not allowed.
+5. All fixtures shall be [WaterSense](#) complaint.